 The Committees are required to consult with the groups that they represent on a regular basis.
-From time to time SACRE may, as and when appropriate, consult with parents and governance boards of state funded schools and shall contact the parents and governance boards via the school.
+From time to time SACRE may, as and when appropriate, consult with parents and governance boards of state funded schools and shall make contact with the parents and governance boards via the school.